 On big pow days, head to the back side and ride the Riff with a 40+ degree slope.
 For great glades, find the String in the north facing pine forest.
 Serious riders will love the Ropedeedope, a natural terrain park.

 If you can't get enough from hiking access on the mountain, the ski area operates a heli-ski operation covering over 22,000 acres of terrain, but advance reservation is highly recommended.
 If going heli is too much for you, there is also a nearby snocat operation called Silverton Powder Cats which operates southwest of Silverton at Molas Pass (970) 385-7288.

 For some apres ski, start at the base area is the very rustic base tent.
-Back in town, try the new Golden Block Brewery, Miners Tavern, Gradys Bar or Explorers Club.
+Back in town, try the Golden Block Brewery.

 Keep in mind that Silveton Mountain Ski Area is only open Thursday through Sunday from 9am to 3pm.
 There is no running water so make sure to bring your own.